Back to Top

 Part 2: Bathtime

-Ladies and gents, it’s bathtime.
-Don’t stress: as long as you have your supplies prepared and are gentle with your cat, you can pull this off.
-Follow below for a step-by-step guide to make sure bathtime goes smoothly for you and your feline friend.
+Ladies and gents, it's bathtime.
+Don't stress: as long as you have your supplies prepared and are gentle with your cat, you can pull this off.
+Follow below for a step-by-step guide to help bathtime go smoothly for you and your feline friend.

 Steps: